FRC1458/turtle/README.md

 # turtle
-Repository for those learnign new stuff
+Repository for those learning new stuff